sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/SETUP.md

 oc get pods -n gitea-operator
 ```

-Create the gitea namespace and set permissions (create read access to the gitea project so all users all users can find the Gitea Route):
+Create the gitea namespace and set permissions (create read access to the gitea project so all users can find the Gitea Route):

 ```
 oc new-project gitea
 oc adm policy add-role-to-group view system:authenticated -n gitea
 ```

-Create Gitea instance (check the changes needed)
+Create Gitea instance (important: check the changes needed below)

 > Ensure giteaUserPassword (in the yaml below) is set to your preferred password, e.g. the password already provided by the lab environment.
-> Create the correct number of users for your workshop
+> Create the correct number of users for your workshop.

 Run this command to import the yaml into the gitea project: